Laser Marking in the Electronics and Semiconductor Industry

 Additionally, semiconductor laser marking is an environmentally friendly alternative to other part marking processes, such as labels or screen printing, because it does not use any consumables.
 As a result, semiconductor laser marking machines are an essential part of the semiconductor industry.

-KEYENCE manufactures and develops custom laser marking systems for the semiconductor industry.
+A range of laser marking solutions designed to satisfy the particular requirements of the semiconductor and electronics industries are offered by KEYENCE.
 We serve as an extension of your team to help you improve and automate your factory.
 Additionally, our knowledgeable team and trained sales force can help solve challenging and technical problems related to semiconductor part marking.

 Application Video